Rank Bounds in Link Floer Homology and Detection Results

-The BRAID invariant has some some strong non-vanishing properties.
-The strongest of these, a result due to Tovstopyat-Nelip, is that $\widehat{t}(B\cup K)\neq 0$ where $B$ is a braid in the component of a fibered link $K$~\cite[Theorem 1.3]{tovstopyat2018transverse}.
-This generalises earlier work of Vela-Vick~\cite{vela2011transverse} and Vela-Vick-Etnyre~\cite{etnyre2010torsion}.
+The BRAID invariant has some strong non-vanishing properties.
+The strongest of these, a result due to Tovstopyat-Nelip, is that $\widehat{t}(B\cup K)\neq 0$ where $B$ is a link braided about a fibered link $K$~\cite[Theorem 1.3]{tovstopyat2018transverse}.
+Note that for $\widehat{t}(B\cup K)$ to be well defined, we implicitly push $K$ transversely off itself, so that $B\cup K$ is braided with respect to $(\Sigma,\phi)$.
+Note that Tovstopyat-Nelip's result generalises earlier work of Vela-Vick~\cite{vela2011transverse} and Vela-Vick-Etnyre~\cite{etnyre2010torsion}.
 In the case that $B=\emptyset$, the Alexander grading of $\widehat{t}(B\cup K)$ is readily computed~\cite[Lemma 4.2]{tovstopyat2018transverse}.

-Given a pointed open book $(\Sigma,\phi,\{p_i\})$ there are two notions of an arc being sent to the right(left).
-We introduce new terminology to distinguish these two notions.
+We now discuss some mapping-class group theoretic properties of braids which will be of importance in Section~\ref{linkcontact}.
+Given a pointed open book $(\Sigma,\phi,\{p_i\})$ there are two notions of an arc being sent to the right.
+We introduce a new terminology to distinguish these two notions.
 We say an arc $a\subseteq\Sigma$ is \emph{relatively sent to the right} by $\phi$ if after $\phi(a)$ has been isotoped in $\Sigma-\{p_i\}$ so that $\phi(a)$ and $a$ intersect minimally, $\phi(a)$ is to the right of $a$.
+This is the notion of being sent to the right used in~\cite{baldwin2013equivalence}.
+Note that if a pointed open book $(\Sigma,\phi,\{p_i\})$ representing a braid $L$ has an \textit{essential} arc which is relatively sent to the left then $\widehat{t}(L)$ and $t(L)$ are both trivial in the homology (\cite[Theorem 1.4]{baldwin2013equivalence}).
+We say that a pointed open book is \emph{relatively right veering} on a component of $\partial\Sigma$ if every arc which intersects that component of $\partial\Sigma$ is relatively sent to the right.

-This is notion of being sent to the right used in~\cite{baldwin2013equivalence}.
-We say that $a$ is \emph{absolutely sent to the right} if $a$ is sent to the right after isotoping $\phi(a)$ in $\Sigma$ - in particular $\phi(a)$ is allowed to pass over basepoints under the isotopy.
+We say that $a$ is \emph{absolutely sent to the right} if $a$ is sent to the right after isotoping $\phi(a)$ in $\Sigma$ -- in particular $\phi(a)$ is allowed to pass over basepoints under the isotopy.
+We say that a pointed open book is \emph{absolutely right veering} on a component of $\partial\Sigma$ if every arc which intersects that component of $\partial\Sigma$ is absolutely sent to the right.
 The distinction between these two concepts plays an important role in the next section.
+Similar definitions also apply for notions of left veering.

+For the purposes of this paper we do not count arcs that are fixed up to isotopy as right or left veering.
+That is we have the following trichotomy: arcs are either (relatively) sent to the left, right, or fixed up to isotopy.

-We conclude this section by noting that, while the braid invariant was originally defined in homology theories with coefficients in $\Z/2$, it is in fact well defined up to sign with coefficients in $\Z$.
-In particular, if $L$ is a fibered link, the BRAID invariant generates the top Alexander grading of $\widehat{\HFK}(L;\Q)$. \end{section}
+We conclude this section by noting that, while the braid invariant was originally defined in homology theories with coefficients in $\Z_2$, it is in fact well defined up to sign with coefficients in $\Z$.
+In particular, if $L$ is a fibered link, the BRAID invariant generates the top Alexander grading of $\widehat{\HFK}(L;\Z)$ or $\widehat{\HFK}(L;\Q)$. \end{section}